Élan Béarnais: History

 With the relocation complete, the club carried on cementing their status as the dominant force of French basketball, winning seven more league championships over the next thirteen years.
 The club's total of nine championships ranks them third behind ASVEL and Limoges for the most of any team in the history of French professional basketball.
 The last one came in 2004, the second of back-to-back titles, and was the culmination of a golden-age for the club.
-The previous season, 2003, was arguably the most spectacular in the history of Pau-Orthez, when the breathtaking abilities of two homegrown, young talents named Boris Diaw and Mickaël Piétrus spearheaded the Élan Béarnais to a sweep of all three French trophies (Le Championnat, Coupe de France and Semaine des As).
+The previous season, 2003, was arguably the most spectacular in the history of Pau-Orthez, when the abilities of two homegrown, young talents named Boris Diaw and Mickaël Piétrus spearheaded the Élan Béarnais to a sweep of all three French trophies (Le Championnat, Coupe de France and Semaine des As).
 Diaw's campaign won him the League MVP award for French players, and following the season both he and Pietrus were drafted in the first round of the 2003 NBA draft.

-Unfortunately, due to exodus of talent, a lack of coaching stability, and financial problems, the success of the club steadily waned from 2004 on, until rock-bottom was reached and the previously unthinkable happened: in 2009, the Élan Béarnais were relegated to the LNB Pro B after finishing in last place.
-It was their first stint in the second division since 1976.
-This disappointment was used as an opportunity to re-structure and re-strengthen the club, but although they earned immediate promotion back to the Pro A in 2010, their struggles continued, and they were relegated for a second time in 2012.
-However, the Élan once again wasted no time in climbing directly back to the top-flight, and in the 2013-14 season they narrowly missed out on qualifying for the playoffs for the first time since 2006.
-With club-legend Didier Gadou entrenched as the General Manager, and former title-winning head-coach Claude Bergeaud back at the helm on the sideline, the future is bright once-again for this proud club.
-They remain in a tussle for a playoff berth halfway through the 2014-15 season.
+Due to a loss of talent, coaching instability, and financial difficulties, the club's performance declined from 2004 onward.
+In 2009, Élan Béarnais was relegated to the LNB Pro B after finishing last in the league standings, their first appearance in the second division since 1976.
+The club used this period to restructure, and earned promotion back to Pro A in 2010, but was relegated again in 2012. Élan returned to the top flight the following season, and in 2013–14 narrowly missed qualifying for the playoffs for the first time since 2006.
+With Didier Gadou serving as General Manager, and former title-winning head-coach Claude Bergeaud returning as head coach, the club was positioned for a playoff berth halfway through the 2014-15 season.